Home / Journals / CMES / Vol.118, No.1, 2019

 CMES-Computer Modeling in Engineering & Sciences, Vol.118, No.1, pp. 41-89, 2019, DOI:10.31614/cmes.2019.03879

 Abstract A direct time integration scheme based on Gauss-Legendre quadrature is proposed to solve problems in linear structural dynamics.
 The proposed method is a one-parameter non-dissipative scheme.
 Improved stability, accuracy, and dispersion characteristics are achieved using appropriate values of the parameter.
 The proposed scheme has second-order accuracy with and without physical damping.
 Moreover, its stability, accuracy, and dispersion are analyzed.
 In addition, its performance is demonstrated by the two-dimensional scalar wave problem, the single-degree-of-freedom problem, two degrees-of-freedom spring system, and beam with boundary constraints.
-The wave propagation problem is solved in the high frequency wave regime to demonstrate the advantage of… More >
+The wave propagation problem is solved in the high frequency wave regime More >

 • Open AccessOpen Access